magento/architecture/design-documents/graph-ql/coverage/returns.md

 #### Determine whether any order items are eligible for return

 First, we need to know if there are any order items eligible for return.
-In the Luma example this will dictate whether "Return" link should be displayed on the order details page.
+In the Luma example this is dictating whether "Return" link will be displayed on the order details page.

 #### Render return form with dynamic RMA attributes